 Kurzweil 1000 converts the printed or electronic word into speech.
-You can scan in books, articles, currency, bills, and advertisements - almost anything that fits on a scanner or under a document camera.
+You can scan in books, articles, currency, bills, and advertisements - almost anything that fits on a scanner.
 The system uses optical character recognition (OCR) to create a version of the page that Kurzweil 1000 can read aloud.